 Homemade chicken vegetable soup is comfort food.
 If it is made with lean chicken, fresh vegetables, and a moderate amount of rice, potatoes, or noodles, it can also be a nutritious, low-calorie food.
-A typical bowl of chicken vegetable soup with rice contains 162 calories and only 1.8 g of fat.
+According to an online calorie counter, a typical bowl of chicken vegetable soup with rice contains 162 calories and only 1.8 g of fat.

 Calories in Chicken and Chicken Broth

 One serving of chicken vegetable soup contains about 1 1/2 oz. of chicken meat; 1 1/2 ounces of lean chicken breast contain 48 calories.
 If you assume 8 oz. of chicken broth per serving, that's an additional 16 calories, or nine calories if you are using low-fat broth.

 The calorie count of the vegetables depends on which vegetables you choose, of course.
 As a general estimate, if you add a half a cup of frozen, mixed vegetables, that's 32 calories.

 You don't have to add rice, noodles or potatoes to your soup, but if you choose to do so, here are the calorie counts: One quarter cup of cooked, white, long-grain rice contains 51 calories.
 A quarter cup of cooked egg noodles contains 55 calories.
 One quarter cup of diced red potatoes contains 26 calories.